 Tackling Candida: Part 2

-In Part 1 of Tackling Candida, we covered what it is, what causes yeast overgrowth, candida and acetaldehyde (yeast “intoxication”), and candida as it relates to hormones and fertility.
+In Part 1 of Tackling Candida, we covered what it is, the dangers of ongoing and systemic yeast/fungal infections, what causes yeast overgrowth, candida and acetaldehyde (yeast “intoxication”), and candida as it relates to hormones and fertility.

-In Part 2, below, we cover the significant relationship between candida and hair loss, the serious risk of candida overgrowth after antibiotics, simple testing, and cleansing yeast, and a special consideration of heavy metals.
+In Part 2, below, we cover the significant relationship between candida and hair loss, the serious risk of candida overgrowth after antibiotics, simple testing, a special consideration of heavy metals, and a simple, safe, and effective way to cleanse yeast from your system.

 Let’s dig deeper…